ibbles/LearningUnreal/Ray Traced Shadows.md

 # Weird Shadows On Wind-Affected Foliage

 The [[Quixel Megascans]] foliage assets come with a wind effect.
-Enabling this in combination with [[Light Sources|Light Source]] > Details panel > Light > Cast Ray Tracing Shadows can cause shadowing artifacts where the wind itself becomes a shadow.
+Enabling this in combination with [[Light Source|Light Source]] > Details panel > Light > Cast Ray Tracing Shadows can cause shadowing artifacts where the wind itself becomes a shadow.
 It looks like darker blobs moving across the grass or showing up on tree trunks.

 On a regular [[Static Mesh]] this can be fixed by enabling Details panel > Rendering > Ray Tracing > Evaluate World Position Offset.